 The Shawshank Redemption is a drama based on a Stephen King novella.
 Andy Dufresne (Tim Robbins) is given two life sentence for ostensibly killing his wife and her lover, but never admits to the crimes.
 In prison, he forms an unlikely alliance with Red (Morgan Freeman) and inspires the prison community in more ways than one.
 The movie was filmed on location at Ohio State Reformatory.
 Despite its fame due to the film, it’s also a very imposing building.
 Architecture buffs will enjoy the mix of Victorian Gothic and Queen Anne styles.

-Fun Fact!
+Did you know?
 Director Frank Darabont bought the rights to Stephen King’s novella for $1!

 4. GHOSTBUSTERS (1984): The Firehouse, New York City